Version 11.7 of Unicon

 C:\UNICON\BIN

-Windows Unicon is often used by means of the programming environment, Ui.
+Windows Unicon may be used by means of the programming environment, Ui.

 You may also invoke the compiler and run programs directly from